nitwit-se/notes/content/posts/20240906151908-full_of_stars_htb_writeup.md

 ---

 This is a writeup for the Hack The Box AI challenge [Full of Stars](https://app.hackthebox.com/challenges/Full%2520of%2520Stars).
-My solution feels like a bit of a hack but it finds a solution in about 15 seconds (on a M1 CPU) which is the best I have been able to find.
+My approach feels like a bit of a hack but it finds a solution in about 15 seconds (on a M1 CPU) which is the best I have been able to achieve.

 If you have a more elegant or faster solution I'd love to hear about it!
 ## Intro